 Key point 13-04.
 The display of religious symbols on public property does not violate the First Amendment nonestablishment of religion clause so long as they are part of a larger display that includes secular symbols.

 1. In General

 Several courts have ruled on the constitutionality of displaying religious symbols on public property.
 Many courts have concluded that the maintenance of crosses on public property constitutes an impermissible establishment of religion.
 See, e.g., American Civil Liberties Union v.
 Rabun County Chamber of Commerce, Inc., 678 F.2d 1379 (11th Cir.
 1982); ACLU v.
 Mississippi State General Services Administration, 652 F. Supp.
 380 (S.D.
 Miss.
 1987) (state office building created a 22-story tall "cross" during the Christmas season by leaving the lights on in designated offices after hours); Fox v.
 City of Los Angeles, 587 P.2d 663 (Cal.
-1978); Eugene Sand and Gravel, ...
+1978); Eugene Sand ...

 This content is designed to provide accurate and authoritative information in regard to the subject matter covered.
 It is sold with the understanding that the publisher is not engaged in rendering legal, accounting, or other professional service.
 If legal advice or other expert assistance is required, the services of a competent professional person should be sought.
 "From a Declaration of Principles jointly adopted by a Committee of the American Bar Association and a Committee of Publishers and Associations."

 Due to the nature of the U.S. legal system, laws and regulations constantly change.
 The editors encourage readers to carefully search the site for all content related to the topic of interest and consult qualified local counsel to verify the status of specific statutes, laws, regulations, and precedential court holdings.